Fancy giving the driver a rest and enjoying a car-free break in the Cotswolds? Tour the picturesque Cotswold villages,...

 There are many quaint, traditional and charming villages in the beautiful Cotswolds, all with homes built from the warm, golden Cotswold stone, quarried in the area.
-There are so many lovely destinations to choose from and to save a little time on your Cotswold holiday, here are seven of the best, must-see villages in the area.
+There are so many lovely destinations to choose from and to save a little time on your Cotswold holiday, here are seven of the best places to visit in the Cotswolds.

 This charming village is often called the “Venice of the Cotswolds,” due to the fact that the River Windrush flows right through the centre of town.
 Visit the Model Village, a mini-replica of the village itself.
 Enjoy the Cotswold Motor Museum, a car lover’s dream with vehicles on display from right through the 20th century.
 Birdland Park and Gardens is a beautiful natural spot, inhabited by more than 500 birds.